MC ToolboxMC TOOLBOX

 Read the index

-Opens the mrpack (it's just a ZIP) and parses modrinth.index.json — gets the full mod list, pack name, game version, and which loader it targets.
+Opens the mrpack (it is a ZIP archive) and parses modrinth.index.json for pack name, game version, loader dependencies, and the full mod list.

 Copy overrides directly

-Files in overrides/, client-overrides/, and server-overrides/ get copied straight into the output.
-That's your configs, scripts, bundled resource packs — anything the author included.
+Files in overrides/, client-overrides/, and server-overrides/ are copied into the output.
+That covers configs, scripts, and bundled resource packs the author included.

 Fetch each mod

-Every mod entry has one or more download URLs.
-The converter tries each one and places the JAR at the path specified in the index.
-If a CDN blocks the request (CORS), it logs it to FAILED_DOWNLOADS.txt.
+Each mod entry has one or more download URLs.
+The converter tries them and writes the file at the path in the index.
+If every URL fails, the path and URLs go into FAILED_DOWNLOADS.txt so you can finish manually.

 Build and offer the ZIP